-29.201 During the Special Abilities Phase (25) a player holding Fundamentalism may destroy the occupants of any one area adjacent by a land border to an area containing his own units by removing all of the opponent's tokens and cities.

-29.202 The area may not be occupied by units belonging to another player who holds Fundamentalism or Philosophy (29.371).
-Barbarian tokens and pirate cities may not be destroyed by Fundamentalism.

-29.203 Fundamentalism aggravates the effects of Regression (28.912).

-29.204 Provides 10 Religion Credits and 5 Art Credits.
+- 29.201 During the Special Abilities Phase (25) a player holding Fundamentalism may destroy the occupants of any one area adjacent by land to an area containing his own units by removing all tokens and cities in that area. - 29.202 The area may not be occupied by units belonging to any player who holds Fundamentalism or Philosophy (29.371).
+Barbarian tokens and pirate cities may not be destroyed by Fundamentalism. - 29.203 Fundamentalism aggravates the effects of Regression (28.912). - 29.204 Provides 10 Religion Credits and 5 Art Credits.
 Provides 20 extra credits to Monotheism.